commoningtoys/Iris_Model/README.md

    2. open terminal on your computer 💻 (you can find the terminal in utilities folder 📁 of your mac)

-   3. if you have `git` already installed than skip to point 4️⃣, else download git [here](https://git-scm.com/download/mac)
+   3. if you have `git` already installed than skip to point vi, else download git [here](https://git-scm.com/download/mac)

    4. in the terminal type